This post may be updated. Follow me on Twitter to always be informed!

 Same thing with Color Theme.
 My favorite in Visual Studio was always Monokai which in case of reinstallation I always had to download and import as settings, then go to settings and change it.
 So many clicks!
 Here I press

 ctrl+` and choose it from predefined ones.
+This theme works best for me.

 You have to understand that this editor is small and light because it comes clean.
-In this form it is great replacement for Notepad++ (or other light editor you are using to edit single files).
+In this form it is great replacement for Notepad++ (or other light editor you are using to edit single scripts).
 Then if you have more sophisticated needs you are visiting thing called Extensions and install everything you need!
 There are many official addons created by big companies and unofficial created by people.

 You are able to choose keymap from editor you like the most.
 Simply install it as extension.